Edward D. Hoch

 "The Theft of Twenty-Nine Minutes" (1994) is a light-hearted, inventive extravaganza about an ingenious theft of time.
 It has thematic ties to the earlier Ben Snow story "The 500 Hours of Dr. Wisdom" (1984).
 "The Theft of Twenty-Nine Minutes" also offers some playful variants on the basic paradigms of the Velvet tales.

 "The Theft of the Canceled Stamp" (1994) gets Nick involved in an especially complex whodunit.
-Like some other Hoch works of the same era, the Ben Snow tale "The Passion of Lizzie B." (1993), the Dr. Sam "The Problem of the Missing Roadhouse" (1994), the Susan Holt "A Craving for Chinese" (1995), it eventually involves a surprising back-story.
+Like some other Hoch works of the same era, the Ben Snow tale "The Passion of Lizzie B." (1993), the Dr. Sam "The Problem of the Missing Roadhouse" (1994), the Susan Holt "A Craving for Chinese" (1995), it eventually involves a surprising back-story: a "hidden scheme".
 "The Theft of the Canceled Stamp" also shows Hoch's ability to have his characters inter-relate with each other in an intricate network of relationships.

 "The Theft of the Wedding Doves" (2002) and "The Theft of the Empty Paint Can" (2005) show Hoch's interest in modern technology.
 Hoch is at the forefront of writers who employ the latest in communications and computer technology in their tales.
 It helps give a fresh background to the stories.
 Hoch also integrates such devices deeply into the puzzle plots of the tales.